twood02/webtemplate/wiki/http1-2httpsSSL/https.md

 ##### Asymmetric key encryption
 Public-key cryptography, or asymmetric cryptography, is a cryptographic system that uses pairs of keys: public keys which may be disseminated widely, and private keys which are known only to the owner.
 The generation of such keys depends on cryptographic algorithms based on mathematical problems to produce one-way functions.
 A one-way function is a function that is easy to compute on every input, but hard to invert given the image of a random input in the sense of computational complexity theory.
 Effective security only requires keeping the private key private; the public key can be openly distributed without compromising security.

-As Figure 5 shows, an unpredictable (typically large and random) number is used to begin generation of an acceptable pair of keys suitable for use by an asymmetric key algorithm.
+As figure below shows, an unpredictable (typically large and random) number is used to begin generation of an acceptable pair of keys suitable for use by an asymmetric key algorithm.

 ![image](https://github.com/wzli1214/gwAdvNet20.github.io/blob/dev/wiki/http1-2httpsSSL/images/Illustration_on_key_pairs_generation_process.png)